nmshd/crypto-layer-node/README.md

 > [!WARNING]
 > Currently crypto-layer errors are not correctly mapped to javascript errors.
 (See [#Debugging])

+> [!WARNING]
+> The key metadata storage uses sqlite.
+This means multiple processes may use the same database.
+> But this also means that the file lock on a database is not released very fast.
+> Deleting a database might not be immediately possible after dropping a provider.

 > [!NOTE]
 > MacOS and IOS providers are currently not included, as they'd require the nodejs addon to be signed.